 Much of the piping and pumps at the plant have aged, and the coating is not intact.
-Consideration should be given to recoating piping and replacement/refurbishment of pumps (examples in Figure 5-101, 5-102, and 5-103).
+Consideration should be given to recoating piping and replacement/refurbishment of pumps (examples in Figure 5-101 and 5-103; Figure 5-102 has been intentionally left blank).
 The mechanical components have reached the end of their useful life and consideration should be given to replacement.

 Several cracks and leaks are noted in the walls of the basins.
-This results in several wet areas resulting in corrosion of bolts, members, and equipment/units (examples in Figures 5-104, 5-105, 5-106, and 5-107).
+This results in several wet areas resulting in corrosion of bolts, members, and equipment/units (examples in Figures 5-106 and 5-107; Figures 5-104 and 5-105 have been intentionally left blank).